The Bay-Tree Maiden

 The Bay-Tree Maiden (Romanian: Fata din dafin) is a Romanian fairy tale about a fairy or maiden that comes out of a tree or plant and falls in love with a human prince.

+In the story, the prince's mother promises to him marriage with the maiden Sanda-Lucsandra.
+Years later, she confesses to him that Sanda-Lucsandra does not exist.
+The prince sets out to find his promised bride.
+Later, he is convinced that two different love interests of his are Sanda-Lucsandra.
+He marries the maiden from the bay tree.
+Variants of the story have been collected in Romania, Greece and Turkey.

+Folklorists have noted similarities between the tree maiden of the tale and the myth of Daphne, the maiden transformed into a laurel tree.
+There are also similarities to the hamadryads, dryads who live in trees.
+The name "Lucsandra" may derive from that of the mythical princess Cassandra (Alexandra), and from the city of Leuctra connected to her cult.

 Published sources

 This tale was originally collected and published by author I. C. Fundescu with the name Fata din dafinu, in 1875.

 According to Laura Regneala, a version of the tale, titled Fata din Dafin, was written down by Romanian folklorist G. Dem.
 Teodorescu in 1878, but was only published in 1894, in the magazine Ateneul Român, on the January 15th edition.